The EU Relocation Programme and IOM

 IOM ensures that unaccompanied migrant children receive child specific and child friendly information on the Member State of Relocation and supports them in view of their relocation.

 Only a few Member States of Relocation have made places available for unaccompanied children and many more places are needed.
-As of 31 December 2016, only Belgium (6), Finland (78), Germany (4), Ireland (13), Luxembourg (14), the Netherlands (18), Norway (4) Portugal (2), Spain (24) and Switzerland (2).
-In addition, 1 seperated minor travelled from Italy to the Netherlands. unaccompanied migrant children were relocated from Greece to
+As of 28 February 2017, only Belgium (16), Finland (78), Germany (4), Ireland (13), Luxembourg (20), the Netherlands (26), Norway (16) Portugal (2), Spain (25) and Switzerland (5).
+In addition, 1 seperated minor travelled from Italy to the Netherlands. unaccompanied or separated migrant children were relocated from Greece to

 - IOM’s Migration Flows Europe portal has a tab on relocation, giving a graphic overview of the progress and maintaining an updated table of beneficiaries per country.
 You can find it here.